Feeling conflicted with advice about raising a spoiled baby? Put your doubts to rest and learn what it really means to “spoil a baby.”

 As you can see, neither situations are right or wrong.
 Both are crafting lifestyles based on the expectations you set.

-Where the real problem of the “spoiled baby” arises
+Where the real problem arises

 Yes, the younger the baby, the more he needs and depends on you.
 But over the next few months, he’ll grow more independent, however gradually that may be.
-At some point, “saving” him from every discomfort might prevent him from discovering ways to cope with minor struggles.
+At some point, “saving” him from every discomfort might prevent him from discovering ways to self-regulate and cope with minor struggles.

-“All babies experience ‘stress,’ but not the kind of stress you might imagine.
-We’re talking things like losing a pacifier, a diaper itching, or figuring out how to fall asleep.
+“All infants experience ‘stress,’ but not the kind of stress you might imagine.
+We’re talking about things like losing a pacifier, a diaper itching, or figuring out how to fall asleep.
 As our babies grow past the newborn stage, our job won’t always be to save them from every discomfort—rather, it’s to equip them with the ability to handle discomfort.

 I would later learn that this applies throughout all of parenthood.
 With teenagers, this might mean giving them the autonomy to make decisions, while for preschoolers, it could be letting them learn how to cope with a lost stuffed animal.
 And for babies, it can be as simple as waiting a few minutes before we go in to check on them.”

-How to break the habits of a “spoiled baby”
+How to break old habits

 Conclusion

 Decide how you’d like to balance his needs with yours and the rest of the family’s.
 Own your emotions—whether the desire to hold him all day or to allow him more time away from you.
-And know that, should you decide to break habits and expectations, there are plenty of ways to do so.
+And know that, should you decide to break old habits and expectations, there are plenty of ways to do so.

-Even now that they’re older, my twins still differ in the attention they need.
+Even now that they’re older, my twins still differ in how much attention they need.
 I can hardly get one to give me a hug in the mornings, while his brother will gladly snuggle with me on the couch.
 At least now he no longer fusses the minute I leave his sight.

 Leave a Reply